Becoming truly skilled at something takes a long time and a lot of hard work. Sometimes, you can handle this with a Training Montage

 - Final Fantasy Tactics Advance did something similar.
 Characters had to go through a certain amount of battles with a particular weapon or armor equipped to get abilities.

 - In Final Fantasy X-2, Dress Spheres serves the same function, with the same explanation - they contain the abilities of legendary warriors.
 This became a plot point, as the memories fueling Yuna's Songstress Dress Sphere are connected to the Big Bad.

 - In Final Fantasy VII the characters had no skills (apart from unique limit breaks).
 EVERY skill that the player characters had was determined by what "Materia" was inserted into their weapons and armor.
-Some Materia could be "chained", having one Materia cast another's power when it finished with its own (making for some incredibly powerful combinations such as Final Blow + Phoenix - which made that character unkillable unless Phoenix failed)..
+Some Materia could be "chained", having a Support materia enhance the active materia (making for some incredibly powerful combinations such as Final Blow + Phoenix, which revives the character equiped with it up to 5 times in the same battle)..
 One Materia (the Yellow Materia) would even let you use certain enemy skills against them - once the materia had "learned" the skill by being equipped AND having that character get hit by the skill in question.
-This of course was problematical for skills such as Death, which would kill the character after a timer runs out if it hits.
+This of course was problematical for skills such as Death Sentence, which would kill the character after a timer runs out if it hits.

 - Applied without much explanation in Paper Mario: The Thousand-Year Door - when picking up a new hammer or set of boots, Mario automatically learns a new skill, for no apparent reason.
 Granted, there is a brief tutorial session with Toadette; maybe Mario's just a quick learner.

 - In Fallout 2 you can find a number of mysterious memory modules which claim to permanently boost base stats, if you figure out how to use them, they allow you to undergo powerful operations... that take weeks to recover from.